Medieval & Digital Historian

 I have a doctorate in medieval history from Indiana University, with a special research focus in digital history and additional teaching specialties in world history and Middle Eastern history.

 Prior to returning to the scholarly world, I spent ten years managing Web sites and the technical and creative people responsible for creating those Web sites.
-This technology background has made its way into both my scholarship and my teaching.
-I’m utilizing digital-humanities techniques to analyze several hundred lives of bishops for my dissertation project, an examination of gesta episcoporum (“deeds of bishops”) and how these deeds demonstrate an integration of divine and human agency in conflict resolution.
-I’ve also written a series about the digital tools I use to assist me in reading, writing, teaching and living as part of my duties as a guest speaker in Kirsten Sword’s Digital History Spring 2010 graduate course.
+This technology background has heavily influenced both my scholarship and my teaching.
+For more, see a series about the digital tools I use to assist me in reading, writing, teaching and living, and a resources page for the AHA’s Getting Started in Digital History workshop.